 - Inquire why the changes were made and edit it if required.

 NOTE: Do a mini-reconciliation if you need to add transactions or if you need to modify transactions you have already reconciled.

 Step 3: Find the Reconciliation Adjustment

-Many users tend to make QuickBooks reconciliation discrepancy adjustments to match the closing balance for both the reports despite understanding why the discrepancies are occurring.
-You should always make sure that the adjustment you are making has a reason and will not create any problem in the future.
+Many users tend to make QuickBooks reconciliation discrepancy adjustments to match the closing balance for both reports despite understanding why the discrepancies are occurring.
+You should always make sure that the Reconciliation Adjustment you are making has a reason and will not create any problem in the future.

-You need to go through the account and ensure that no incorrect QuickBooks reconciliation discrepancy adjustment were made.
+You need to go through the account and ensure that no incorrect QuickBooks reconciliation discrepancy adjustments were made.
 These are the steps you need to follow:-

 - Click on the Lists tab and choose the Chart of Accounts.

 - Set the dates for your last few reconciliations in the Dates field.

 - If any adjustments are causing the account balance to be inaccurate, you need to inquire about the adjustment.
 Ensure that the corrections that you made do not conflict with the adjustment.

 After you have reconciled your transactions, you can click on the Display button and view the Reconciliation report or click Print to print the report.
 And now your work is done.